Azure/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes.md

 - Cmdlet breaking-change will happen to all parameter set
   - The cmdlet is being deprecated.
 There will be no replacement for it.

+### `Update-AzScheduledQueryRule`

+- Cmdlet breaking-change will happen to all parameter set
+  - API version bump up to 2021-08-01, input/output type will be also updated to match the new API version

 ## Az.NetAppFiles